Stephen-Adwini-Badu/02.-Automatidata-Project/README.md

    - Split the data into training and testing subsets.
    - Train and evaluate the model using metrics such as R-squared and mean squared error.

-### Insights
+## Redundancies
-- Analyze the results of the t-test to guide payment method recommendations.
+- Analyzed the results of the t-test to guide payment method recommendations.
-- Evaluate the performance of the regression model to ensure it provides accurate predictions.
+- Evaluated the performance of the regression model to ensure it provides accurate predictions.

-## Requirements
-The project uses the following Python packages:
-- **pandas**: For data manipulation.
-- **numpy**: For numerical computations.
-- **scipy**: For statistical testing.
-- **scikit-learn**: For regression modeling and evaluation.
-- **matplotlib/seaborn**: For data visualization.

 ## Results
 - Key findings from the statistical test and regression analysis will guide data-driven decisions for improving taxi service operations.